LeoIta/Angular/src/documentation/http.md

 ## How to make HTTP requests

-In order to make requests, we have two requirements:
+In order to make requests, you have two requirements:

 1. to have a valid API to use
 2. to add `HttpClientModule` in app.module inside the imports array.